famanson/famanson.github.io/_posts/2015-05-07-good-bye-ocado.md

 The past 2 years and 10 months with Ocado has been a great great time.
 I've built a tonne of things, learnt a lot and made many good friends.
 But working on 2 things at the same time was draining, and as soon as I managed to match the number of working hours at Esplorio with my full-time job at Ocado, I knew that I needed to end it otherwise I'd just crash and burn.

-[For the geeks out there] It has been a great honour to serve on the Battlestar Galactica, but my heart and mind now belongs to the Serenity.
+To put it in a geeky way, it has been a great honour to serve on the Battlestar Galactica, but my heart and mind now belongs to the Serenity.
 Good bye, Ocado.
 I wish you all the best in your world grocery domination quest.

 Yep, so basically, I am ditching a well-paid, stable job for a fancy title and get poorer.
 What not to love?